Specifications of Ocean Albatros

 Albatros Expeditions itineraries are in Arctic Europe (Svalbard Norway, Faroe Islands, Scotland), Arctic Canada (with Greenland-Iceland) and Antarctica (with Patagonia/Chilean Fjords and SGSSI-South Georgia and the South Sandwich Islands).
 Ocean Albatros has as a fleet mate the 1986-built Ocean Atlantic (also chartered from SunStone Ships).

-Ocean Albatros is the sixth in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019-Aug), Ocean Victory (2020-Sept), Ocean Explorer (2021-Feb), Sylvia Earle (2021-Oct), Ocean Odyssey (2022-March), Ocean Discoverer (2022-Sept) plus 4 more (TBN) units.
+Ocean Albatros is the sixth in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019-Aug), Ocean Victory (2021-March), Ocean Explorer (2021-Jan), Sylvia Earle (2021-Sept), Ocean Odyssey (2022-Feb), Ocean Discoverer (2023-March) plus 4 more (TBN) units.
 The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
 The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
 CMI Leisure Miami handles hotel operations.

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Albatros has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.